zippkidd/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Thomas Tylek]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [February 1, 2018].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Worked on Alyssa's Digital Portfolio.
+Font Awesome 5 came out and so I'm upgrading the old icons and making the switch to the new version.
+Added a bootstrap carousel gallery to the portfolio.
+Made a github repository and setup pgp keys to connect via ssh.
+[Digital Portfolio Repository](https://)

 ### R1D2